Query Rewriting via LLMs: Experimental Evaluation

 \subsubsection{Components of {\lithe}}

 A natural question at this stage is the role of the various techniques in \lithe towards achieving its large performance benefits.
-This analysis is captured in Table~\ref{tab:lithe-contribution} which lists the \pr and \mpr for each technique when invoked in \emph{isolation}.
-The table also shows the \emph{cumulative} number of \pr and \mpr when the different techniques are combined in the order of listing.
+This analysis is captured in Table~\ref{tab:lithe-contribution} which lists the {\cpr}s for each technique when invoked in \emph{isolation} as well as the \emph{cumulative} number of {\cpr}s when the different techniques are combined in the order of listing.

-We observe in the table that the Basic Prompt ensemble and Redundancy Rules (R1 -- R4) are capable of achieving maximum speedups for around a quarter (15/65) of the \fpr query set.
-When the statistics-infused Rules (R5, R6) are added, this fraction jumps to about three-quarters (48/65).
-And finally, when MCTS is included, we reach full coverage of the FPR.
+We observe that the Basic Prompt ensemble and Redundancy Rules (R1 -- R4) contribute to around two-thirds of the {\cpr}s (18/26).
+When the statistics-infused Rules (R5, R6) are added, this number jumps to 25.
+Finally, MCTS in isolation (with Prompt~1 as the seed prompt) produces only 11 CPRs.
+However, by using the best prompt as seed, an additional \cpr is obtained and the cost speedup of a pre-existing \cpr is also improved.